doxout/stractory/README.md

 # Setup

+    npm install -g "git://github.com/spion/stractory"

 To run a stractory, create a stractory server:

-    net.createServer(stractory.server()).listen(9000);
+    stractory.js --port 9000

-then from the same machine or other machines you may run stractory workers:
+then from the same machine you may run stractory workers:

+    stractory-worker.js --port 9001 --registry 9000

+or you can also run them from other machines

-    node lib/worker-bin.js --ip listenip --port listenport --registry stractoryip:9000
+    stractory-worker.js --port 9001 --registry stractory_ip:9000

+By default, modules will be loaded from process.cwd()/node\_modules.
+Additionally you can specify require search paths (extra node modules dirs)

+    stractory-worker.js --port 9001 --registry 9000 --node_modules path/to/node_modules

+(make sure every worker has a separate ip/port combination)

 # Usage